-Home Depot is challenging four sales tax refund denials, relating to bad debts.
+Home Depot is challenging various sales tax refund denials, relating to bad debts.
 Customers purchased merchandise at Home Depot using private label credit cards.
 These private label credit cards were issued by a separate entity bank that reimbursed Home Depot for the sales price, including sales tax, less a discount.
-The main issue in this case is whether the "discount" (the difference between the sales price, plus sales tax charged to a customer and the amount reimbursed by the separate entity to Home Depot), is a "bad debt" for purposes of Section 212.17(3), Florida Statutes.
+The main issues in this case are: 1.
+Whether Home Depot, the selling dealer, is eligible for a refund of sales tax, pursuant to s.
+212.17(3), F.S., on bad debts from purchases made with proprietary credit cards that were issued by an unrelated third-party bank, when the accounts receivables that were written off as bad debts were owned by the unrelated third-party bank, rather than Home Depot, the bad debts were not written off on Home Depot's books and records and the bad debts were written off for income tax purposes by the unrelated third-party; and; 2.
+Whether the "discount" (the difference between the sales price, plus sales tax charged to a customer and the amount reimbursed by the separate entity to Home Depot), is a "bad debt" for purposes of Section 212.17(3), F.S.